vatpac-technology/sops/docs/enroute/Brisbane Centre/INL.md

 When **CFS ADC** is online, **INL** and **MNN** owns the Class C airspace from `A045` upwards, and **CFS ADC** owns the Class D airspace `SFC` to `A045`.

 #### Departures
-Departures from YCFS in to INL Class C will be coordinated at taxi, and ready for departure.
-If a level other than the Standard Assignable is required from INL, they will coordinate this at the "Next" call.
+Departures from YCFS in to INL Class C will be coordinated when ready for departure.

 !!! example
-    **CFS ADC** -> **INL**: "Taxi, BNZ185 for YBSU via TUCAB"
-    **INL** -> **CFS ADC**: "BNZ185"

     **CFS ADC** -> **INL**: "Next, BNZ185"
     **INL** -> **CFS ADC**: "BNZ185"